AndelaOSP/art-dashboard/docs/best_practices/conventions.md

   )
   ```
 - It is easier to read and understand the above snippet even without looking at the individual component's implementation.
 Also, each component such as `Header` only have one single responsibilty, which should be related to displaying the header
 - Also note that you can render container components in presentation components.
-Therefore, you can retrieve the necessary props from the store for a particular container component rendered in a
+Therefore, you can retrieve the necessary props from the store for a particular container component rendered in a presentation component.
-### 3. Liskov substitution principle
-- A way we can apply this is to use composition and maintain immutability in state

 ### 4. Interface segregation principle
 - This principle should help with keeping _"Single responsibility principle"_.